adriandave13/bootstrap-codealong-v-000/README.md

-# Exceptional Reaty Website (Bootstrapped Version)
+# Exceptional Realty Website (Bootstrapped Version)

 This is an example website using thr Twitter Bootstrap v3 framework.